-- This document- sets out the Food Standards Agency's (FSA) implementation of the requirements of Regulation (EU) No 2017/625, for approving meat establishments under Regulation (EC) No 853/2004 in England, Wales and Northern Ireland (NI).
+- This documents document sets out the Food Standards Agency's (FSA) and Food Standards Scotland (FSS) implementation of the requirements of Regulation (EC) No 882/2004, for approving meat establishments under Regulation (EC) No 853/2004 in Britain England, Wales and Northern Ireland (NI).
 Since April 2015 Food Standards Scotland have been responsible for the approval of slaughterhouses, cutting plants and game handling establishments in Scotland. - 2.
 The EC Food Hygiene Regulations ("Hygiene Regulations") have applied in all Member States from 1 January 2006.
-These regulations are:

-Regulation (EC) No 178/2002 - General Food Law Regulation:

-This regulation provides a framework for food and feed law in the EC and applies to Member States and food and feed business operators.
+These regulations are: - Regulation (EC) No 178/20021 General Food Law Regulation: This regulation provides a framework for food and feed law in the EC and applies to Member States and food and feed business operators.
 It applies to all stages of production, processing and distribution of food and feed, but does not apply to primary production for private domestic use or to the domestic preparation, handling or storage of food for private domestic consumption.
-The principal aim of the regulation is to protect public health and consumers' interests in relation to food.
+The principal aim of the regulation is to protect public health and consumers' interests in relation to food. - Regulation (EC) No 882/20042 of the European Parliament and of the Council on official controls performed to ensure the verification of compliance with feed and food law, animal health and animal welfare rules: This includes procedures to be followed concerning the approval of establishments as required under Regulation (EC) No 853/2004. - Regulation (EC) No 852/20043 of the European Parliament and of the Council on the hygiene of foodstuffs: This sets out general hygiene rules that apply to all registered and approved food businesses including structural requirements and the implementation of procedures based on hazard analysis and critical control point (HACCP) principles.
+The regulation sets out objectives for "good hygiene practices" to protect consumers. - Regulation (EC) No 853/20044 of the European Parliament and of the Council laying down specific hygiene rules for food of animal origin: This includes requirements for businesses producing Products of Animal Origin (POAO) that apply in addition to those set out in Regulation (EC) No 852/2004, including the requirement for establishments to be approved. - Regulation (EC) No 854/20045 of the European Parliament and of the Council laying down specific rules for the organisation of official controls on products of animal origin intended for human consumption: This includes the specific requirement for inspection and auditing activities by the CA to be carried out in relation to establishments that require approval under Regulation (EC) No 853/2004.

+4 Regulation (EC) No 853/2004 laying down specific hygiene rules for food of animal origin

+1 Regulation (EC) No 178/2002 laying down the general principles and requirements of food law, establishing the European Food Safety Authority and laying down procedures in matters of food safety

-Regulation (EU) No 2017/625 of the European Parliament and of the Council on official controls and other official activities performed to ensure the application of food and feed law, rules on animal health and welfare, plant health and protection products:
+2 Regulation (EC) No 882/2004 on official controls performed to ensure the verification of compliance with feed and food law, animal health and animal welfare rules